Mattsi-Jansky/recipes/apple-pie.md

 * Add the cinnamon, ground nutmeg and ground cloves
 * Add 2tbsp flour
 * Mix well with spatula
+* If you won't be moving onto "make the pie" for a while yet, cover the filling with clingfilm and place in the fridge.
+If you leave it on the side it will sweat.

 ### Make the pie